Understanding Arthritis and the Benefits of Physical Activity

 Aerobic activity is also called “cardio,” endurance, or conditioning exercise.
 It is any activity that makes your heart beat faster and makes you breathe a little harder than when you are sitting, standing or lying.
 You want to do activity that is moderate or vigorous intensity and that does not twist or “pound” your joints too much.

 Some people with arthritis can do vigorous activities such as running and can even tolerate some activities that are harder on the joints like basketball or tennis.
 You should choose the activities that are right for you.
-Rather than doing exercises you don’t enjoy or are harmful for your type of arthritis, choose one that’s right for you.
-There are a wide variety of activities that you can do to meet the Guidelines.
+You don’t have to do exercises you don’t enjoy.
+Choose activities that are not harmful for your type of arthritis and that’s right for you.
+There are a variety of activities that you can do to meet the Guidelines.

 Examples of Moderate and Vigorous Intensity Aerobic Activities

 Muscle strengthening activities.
-You should do activities that strengthen your muscles at least 2 days per week in addition to your aerobic activities.
+You should do activities that strengthen your muscles at least twice a week in addition to your aerobic activities.
 Muscle strengthening activities are especially important because having strong muscles takes some of the pressure off the joints.

-» Lifting weights using machines, dumbbells, or weight cuffs.
+» Lift weights using machines, dumbbells, or weight cuffs.

-» Using your own bodyweight as resistance (e.g., push-ups, sit ups).
+» Use your own bodyweight as resistance (e.g., push-ups, sit ups).

 » Heavy gardening (e.g., digging, shoveling).